Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 141:
 - By Dibbj.
-- Reshaped into a less bulky, and rather more streamlined like an aquatic creature.
+- Reshaped to be less bulky and rather streamlined like an aquatic creature.

 ship 142:
 - By Luar77.